Playtronica/biotron-firmware/DEVELOPING.md

 preserve the executable behavior in F1, and open a named migration decision.

 ## Known diagnostic caveat

+The post-F1 branch reserves vendor query `124` only for review and internal testing.
+Request `F0 14 0D 7C <page> F7`, where page is `0..3`.
+The response is sent on cable 1 as `F0 14 0D 7C 01 <page> 04 <count> ...
+F7`; every field is an
+ID followed by a five-byte little-endian base-128 uint32.
+The query is append-only and read-only, but it is not a release contract until the firmware owner reviews the field map and physical traffic tests pass.

 Candidate factory commands are: